CheVeraId/domainauth-spec/draft-narea-domainauth.md

 Where:

 - `version` is the format version (currently 0).
-- `dnssecChain` contains the serialised DNSSEC chain proving the authenticity of the organisation's VeraId TXT record.
+- `dnssecChain` contains the serialised DNSSEC chain proving the authenticity of the organisation's DomainAuth TXT record.
 - `organisationCertificate` is the organisation's self-issued X.509 certificate.
 - `signature` is a CMS `ContentInfo` containing a `SignedData` structure.

-VeraId supports two types of signature bundles, which share the same structure but differ in their content and verification process:
+DomainAuth supports two types of signature bundles, which share the same structure but differ in their content and verification process:

 1. **Member signatures:** The `SignedData` structure contains:
   - The member certificate (and any intermediate certificates if applicable).
   - The digital signature over the content, produced using the member's private key.
-  - Signature attributes, including the VeraId signature metadata.
+  - Signature attributes, including the DomainAuth signature metadata.
   - Optionally, the signed content itself (for encapsulated signatures).
 2. **Organisation signatures:** The `SignedData` structure contains:
   - The digital signature over the content, produced using the organisation's private key.
-  - Signature attributes, including the VeraId signature metadata.
+  - Signature attributes, including the DomainAuth signature metadata.
   - The member attribution attribute identifying the member who authored the content.
   - Optionally, intermediate certificates if the organisation uses a certification path.
   - Optionally, the signed content itself (for encapsulated signatures).